Cumberland Mountains: Pine Mountain

-Geology
+Geology of Pine Mountain

 Pine Mountain is at the headward ramp of the Pine Mountain Thrust Fault.
 The hard Lee-type sandstones of the Early Pennsylvanian form the ridge line.
 The sandstone strata crop out here because northwestward movement along the thrust fault caused these sandstones to be pushed up the ramp and over younger strata.
 Because the sandstones are resistant to erosion, they form a prominent ridge along this ramp.
 The southwestern terminus of Pine Mountain is marked by the northwest-trending Jacksboro Fault, a lateral ramp fault (part of the Pine Mountain Thrust Fault).

 The northwestern slope of Pine Mountain is cliff-lined (escarpment slope) whereas the southeastern slope is gentle, this is the dip slope, and it is roughly parallel to the dip of the sandstones.
 This is also the northern limb of the Middlesboro Syncline.

 Several gaps occur along Pine Mountain, and these are usually caused by erosion along cross-cutting faults.
 These gaps include the gap at High Cliff, Tennessee (near Jellico), the Narrows gap at Pineville, Kentucky, and Pound Gap near Jenkins, Kentucky.
 There are other minor gaps as well.